Woman silhouette at sunset

 this space

-A qualitative researcher, writer, and deeply feeling human.
+A deeply feeling human living in the Twin Cities.
 I think in questions, feel in full color, and process life best through words.

 Coffee calm morning